Convention Center station (MetroLink): History

-On January 20, 2023, Metro Transit announced that Convention Center would undergo a full rehabilitation.
-These improvements include updating elevator, escalator and stair access, lighting upgrades, improved signage and way-finding, a deep cleaning, and general infrastructure upgrades like new walls and flooring.
+On January 20, 2023, Metro Transit announced that Convention Center will receive a cleaning and rehabilitation.
+Major projects include removal of aging escalators, construction of new staircases and upgraded lighting and way-finding.
+Work began shortly after the completion of the 8th & Pine station rehabilitation, with the station closing to the public on January 6, 2025.
+The station reopened to the public on June 2, 2025.

 Station layout

 The station's westbound platform is accessed via an entrance in the base of the former Stix, Baer, and Fuller flagship department store building, now known as The Laurel.
 The westbound side can also be accessed via a set of subway stairs on the northeast corner of 6th Street and Washington Avenue.
 The eastbound platform is accessed via a set of subway stairs, an escalator, and an elevator in the public plaza of 600 Washington in addition to another set of subway stairs across 6th Street.